Viber/creators-hub/docs/bots-api/errors.md

 This error occurs when the client provides an invalid URL as the webhook endpoint.<br/>
 The URL must be a valid, reachable URL that the server can send HTTP requests to.
 The client<br/>
 should check the URL and ensure that it is correct.
 If the problem persists, the client<br/>
-should contact the support team for assistance
+should contact the support team for assistance.

 ## Invalid Auth Token